Select Page

 READ MORE

 Pediatric (children’s) Occupational Therapists (OT’s) work with children who are having difficulty doing the “occupations” that they need to do.
 A child’s number one occupation is play.
-Other important occupations for young children include self-care activities like sleeping, eating, dressing, brushing teeth etc. Referrals can be made to OT by parents, medical professionals or teachers.
+Other important occupations for young children include self-care activities like sleeping, eating, dressing, brushing teeth etc. For older children, important areas may include developing social skills, learning to read and write, self-regulation, sensory processing, and paying attention in class…

 More Details